-- Shoving, slapping, punching, burning, pinching, kicking, stabbing, cutting, poisoning, throwing objects, withholding/overdosing medication - · Hurting with an object of any kind, restricting movement of any kind, confining - Threatening you, your children, your pets, or someone you know.
+- Shoving, slapping, punching, burning, pinching, kicking, stabbing, cutting, poisoning, throwing objects, withholding/overdosing medication. - · Hurting with an object of any kind, restricting movement of any kind, confining. - Threatening you, your children, your pets, or someone you know.

 Strangulation (choking) is also one of the most dangerous forms of violence and is when something is put around your neck (such as hands or another object) and pressure is applied making it difficult or impossible to breathe.
-Some symptoms you could experience after being strangled:

-- Voice changes

-- · Painful swallowing

-- Difficulty breathing

-- · Blurry vision

-- Difficulty concentrating

-- Memory loss

-- Changes in hearing

-If you have experienced recent strangulation, you can call 811 to talk with a registered nurse who will complete a strangulation assessment with you over the phone.
+- Some symptoms you could experience after being strangled: voice changes, painful swallowing, difficulty breathing, blurry vision, difficulty concentrating, memory loss, or changes in hearing. - If you have experienced recent strangulation, you can call 811 to talk with a registered nurse who will complete a strangulation assessment with you over the phone.
 You do not need to give your name to the nurse.